Good day, ladies and gentlemen. Thanks for tuning in to the quiz show Cowtown Trivia. Today our subject category is . . . Roosevelts.

 In the 1930s and 1940s—during FDR’s long presidency—Amon Carter was the face of Fort Worth to the rest of the world.
 He was also Fort Worth’s unofficial lobbyist with Washington.
 He and FDR were both Democrats and both well-to-do, although their backgrounds differed: Carter was a self-made son of the West; FDR was the scion of a patrician family of the East.
 The two men developed a pragmatic friendship.
 Thus, Carter escorted FDR when the president was in town, hosted the Roosevelts at his Shady Oak Farm or his suite at the Fort Worth Club.
 In turn, Carter visited the Roosevelts in the White House.
 Carter’s daughter Ruth took part in the Easter egg roll at the White House in 1934.
 Carter wrote the Roosevelts’ private telephone number in his address book.

-Carter lobbied FDR on behalf of Fort Worth for projects such as the Frontier Centennial and the bomber plant.
+Carter lobbied FDR on behalf of Fort Worth for projects such as the Frontier Centennial, Will Rogers complex, and the bomber plant.

 Jerry Flemmons writes that Carter even had lent Elliott Roosevelt money to marry Ruth Googins and tried to shield the Roosevelts and Googinses from the media during the scandal that Ruth and Elliott’s entanglement caused.